oehf/ipf/commons/audit/src/site/markdown/index.md

 The most important improvements are:

-* type-safe Audit Event builders, that enforce setting mandatory members and avoid setting coded values into the wrong places (e.g. accidentally setting an `ParticipantObjectTypeCodeRole` as `ParticipantObjectTypeCode`).
+* type-safe Audit Event builders, that enforce setting mandatory members and avoid setting coded values into the wrong places (e.g. accidentally setting a `ParticipantObjectTypeCodeRole` code as `ParticipantObjectTypeCode` code).
 * possibility to select an Audit Message XML schema that belongs to a specific [DICOM] version
 * possibility to plug-in your own exception handler in case the Audit Repository is not reachable
-* configuration is done via an `AuditContext` bean, which is not a static global setting.
-You can use as many `AuditContext` as you wish.
+* configuration is done via an `AuditContext` bean instead of a static global.
+You can create and use as many `AuditContext` as you wish.

 ### Constructing an Audit Message